overload-development-community/olmod/ServerCommands.md

  * `/SAY`: send a message to all players which are not blocked for chat
  * `/TEST <player>`: Test player name selection.
 No permission required for this command.
  * `/SWITCHTEAM [<player>]`: Switch the team a player is in.
 If used without an argument, it affects the player sending this command.
 Switching teams for players other than yourself requires chat command permissions.
+ * `/LISTPLAYERS [connectionId]`: List all connected players by their connection ID, or list the player for a given `connectionId`

 ### Player Name Matching